- Who Are We?

 As we are an all volunteer organization, we look to our members to provide the leadership and enthusiastic support for all of our events.

-Meetings are generally the first Monday of each month at the New Garden hangar.
+Meetings are generally the first Monday of each month at the Chapter Meeting Room at New Garden Flying Field.
 Visitors are welcome to any of these meetings.

 New members are always welcomed.
 You don’t need to own a ‘plane, or be a pilot.
 Have an interest in aviation – that’s enough!
 Interested in joining?
 Click here